ShubhamPandey28/python-crux/README.md

 2) Applying a better approach in setting thresold of the circle classifier./ Other approach for detecting the penumbra and umbra more efficiently.(In progress)

-3) As the oreintation of plane is not known the image of shadow is an elipse.
-So instead of cirlce we shoudl work with elipse.
+3) As the oreintation of plane is not known the image of shadow is an ellipse.
+So instead of cirlce we should work with ellipse.